RistoBIn/international-website/src/pages/about/vision-strategy.md

     content: >-
       ### We’ve established a creative and hardworking team

       Our management team has many years of relevant experience.
 We are built on four years of experience and innovation - SEALAB is much more than a start-up.
 Key people who have developed global businesses previously are in place.
-Partnership with International leading partners and players ensures global access ISO 14001: 2015 and 9001: 2015 have been implemented.
+Partnership with International leading partners and players ensures global access.
+ISO 14001: 2015 and 9001: 2015 have been implemented.
 ---